Beware Kate Middleton! This Feisty American Is Making A Play For The Throne [Opinion]

 And no, we’re not talking about a diabolical plot by Meghan Merkle to usurp Kate and Wills and put her flame-headed beau Prince Harry in contention for the number one spot in Bucks Palace.

-We’re talking about a Colorado geezer called Allan V. Evans who has recently taken out a massive advertisement in The Times which explains in no small detail how he is the rightful King of England, and how Kate Middleton and the rest of the Windsor clan better stick up their dukes in double quick time because he’s hot-footing it over the pond to take what he believes is his birthright.
+We’re talking about a Colorado man named Allan V. Evans, who has recently taken out a massive advertisement in the Times that explains in no small detail how he is the rightful King of England, and how Kate Middleton and the rest of the Windsor clan better stick up their dukes in double quick time because he’s hot-footing it over the pond to take what he believes is his birthright.

-In other words, Allan, or the descendant of Cunedda Wledig, as he’s known in more elevated circles, wants all historic Royal estates, lands, assets, and titles handed over to him within 30 years, or he might just dress up in a suit of armor, hop on a stallion, and declare war.
+In other words, Allan, or the descendant of Cunedda Wledig, as he’s known in more elevated circles, wants all historic royal estates, lands, assets, and titles handed over to him within 30 years, or he might just dress up in a suit of armor, hop on a stallion, and declare war.

-The devil is in the detail, and occasionally wide-eyed lunacy is too.
-And Allan has published a lengthy piece in The Times detailing exactly why as the descendent of Cunedda Wledig, founder of the Kingdom of Wales, he has more claim to the throne than Prince Charles, or Kate and Wills.
+Allan published a lengthy piece in the Times detailing exactly why as the descendant of Cunedda Wledig, founder of the Kingdom of Wales, he has more claim to the throne than Prince Charles or Kate and Wills.

-It’s strong stuff, but then again taking over a country always is, and although Prince William and Kate Middleton may not find themselves in such a favorable position once the “new king” takes over and rights “an injustice of history”, Queen Elizabeth need not be too concerned, because Allan, in his regal wisdom has chosen to make certain allowances to a fellow monarch.
+It’s strong stuff, but then again taking over a country always is, and although Prince William and Kate Middleton may not find themselves in such a favorable position once the “new king” takes over and rights “an injustice of history,” Queen Elizabeth need not be too concerned, because Allan, in his regal wisdom, has chosen to make certain allowances to a fellow monarch.

-The man who would be king has declared that “out of greatest and most deepest respect for Her Majesty Queen Elizabeth II” he will not depose her in life, because of the “great service and selfless sacrifice that she and her husband HRH Prince Philip has rendered to this great nation.”
+The man who would be king has declared that “out of greatest and most deepest respect for Her Majesty Queen Elizabeth II,” he will not depose her in life, because of the “great service and selfless sacrifice that she and her husband HRH Prince Philip has rendered to this great nation.”

-Yet once the queen is dead, Allan is determined it’l be party time and he’ll let the world know through the medium of a press release.
+Yet once the queen is dead, Allan is determined it’ll be party time and he’ll let the world know through the medium of a press release.

 “Take heed and rejoice, all Welshman, Scots, Manx, all Britons, and all citizens of this great nation called Great Britain, that the light of freedom and egalitarism shall be promoted and promulgated.